ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ## IBM Cloud Service Framework

-The IBM Cloud Service Framework enhances DR Automation for PowerVS by enabling seamless service deployment and management.
+The **IBM Cloud Service Framework** enhances DR Automation for PowerVS by enabling seamless service deployment and management.
 Key components include:

-- **IBM Cloud Service Broker**:
-Select services from the IBM Cloud Catalog and configure DR deployment details.
+- **Service Broker**: Manages compute, storage, and network resources, allowing users to select DR services from the IBM Cloud Catalog and configure deployment details.
+This component plays a central role in streamlining and automating DR processes.

-- **Resource Management Controller (RMC)**:
-Handles VM provisioning, image import, and configuration, making DR deployment efficient and straightforward.
+- **Resource Management Controller (RMC)**: Automates provisioning, image import, and VM configuration, making DR deployment efficient and straightforward for users.

-- **Security and Compliance**:
-Ensures compliance through robust controls, monitoring, and IBM Cloud security services.
+- **Orchestrator (KSYS)**: Coordinates DR workflows and ensures that VMs recover in a defined sequence, minimizing downtime and data loss.

+- **Security and Compliance**: Ensures a secure, compliant environment through robust controls and monitoring.
+This includes IBM Cloud services like Activity Tracker (for monitoring) Cloud Object Storage (COS) (for secure storage), and Key Management (for data security).

-- **Reliable Connectivity**: Leverages redundant network connections to maintain continuous, secure access to DR resources.
+- **Reliable Connectivity**: Maintains continuous, secure access to DR resources through redundant network connections, enhancing reliability and resilience.

-This integrated framework leverages IBM Cloud services like **Activity Tracker** (for monitoring), **Cloud Object Storage** (for secure storage), and **Key Management** (for data security), providing a secure, compliant, and efficient DR solution.
+This integrated framework provides a secure, compliant, and efficient DR solution that aligns closely with the high-level architecture for DR Automation in IBM data centers.

 ---